 When you become a doctor, you sign up for a lifetime of service

 I think everyone has been affected by Covid, no matter what walk of life you come from.
 My co-workers and I hadn’t experienced anything like that in our lifetime.
 There was so much sickness and so many people who didn’t make it.
 It was really hard.
-I don’t feel proud of what I achieved during that time; I just feel lucky I survived.
+I don’t feel proud of what I achieved during that time; I just felt that I survived it.

 When you become a doctor, you sign up for a lifetime of service.
 Your first instinct is to take care of people and that never stops.
 But, giving so much of yourself on a daily basis makes it hard to shut off.